 Hi and welcome!
 I’m Anne and I am a Savvy Senior.
 Why?
 Because I know I’m old enough to have a past and young enough to have a future and it doesn’t matter how many years of life experience I have.
 I’m committed to living life full out and to helping you do the same.
-Letting go of the stuff that makes us miserable, choosing to feel happy, not crappy, eating whole foods that nourish our physical bodies, remembering to get up and move often, and giving our time to help others are the hallmarks of healthy, happy aging.
+Letting go of the stuff that makes me miserable, choosing to feel happy, not crappy, eating whole foods that nourish my physical body, remembering to get up and move often, and giving time to help others… these are the hallmarks of healthy, happy aging.

 The Art of Living Longer User Manual for Humans™ offers insight into better living.
 It is a manual for the upkeep and maintenance required to keep the machine that is our body operating at peak performance for as long as possible.
 When you buy a vacuum cleaner or toaster-oven, a car or even certain toys, there’s a manual that outlines specifically what needs to be done to keep that machine operating at peak efficiency for the longest possible time.
-Well, isn’t that what we want from our bodies?
-To operate at peak efficiency for as long a time as possible?
-But when we have a baby, it’s just handed to us and we’re supposed to know what to do to keep it healthy!
+Well, isn’t that what you want from your body, to operate at peak efficiency for as long a time as possible?
+But when we have a baby in Western culture, it’s just handed to us and we’re supposed to know what to do to keep it healthy!
 It’s crazy.
-In times gone by (and certain other cultures) there’s an extended family within a tribe/village/community that has the wisdom and raises the children.
+In times gone by (and certain other cultures) the elders were the user manual, as humans lived in tribes/villages/communities and it was the job of the elders to teach the children the ways of their people.
 But in today’s ‘modern’ experience, new parents are usually alone and wondering what the heck to do!
 Where’s the manual?

 We are ALL homo-sapiens, honed by 200,000 years of evolution into a sophisticated bio-chemical feedback system housed in an electro-magnetic field.
 Don’t believe me?
-What happens if a person’s heart stops?
+Those bio-chemical reactions are happening all the time.
+When a nursing mother hears a baby cry, her milk lets down.
+When we laugh, a cascade of happy neurotransmitters like seratonin are released that make us feel so good.
+And that electro-magnetic field?
+Well, just think about what happens if a person’s heart stops.
 It is shocked back to life with a defibrillator, kind of the same way a dead car battery is brought back by the electrical charge of another battery.

 The User Manual lectures and blogs offer insight and the science behind what works and what doesn’t work in the quest for health.
 They will help you understand why it’s critically important to eat clean, wholesome food, move your body A LOT and be consciously aware what and how you think about the world around you.